-- Based from home and locations within the geographical area covered by this role. - Staff members use IT equipment provided by the organisation and can also be provided with basic office equipment (e.g. desk, chair) for a home base. - A requirement to travel regularly, primarily on public transport, often carrying IT equipment and resources. - Flexible working hours, to be agreed in advance each calendar month with the team leader.
-A record of hours worked to be kept. - Wednesday is a core desk/office day, when all team members are expected to work most weeks. - Working hours to include an average of 5 weekend days per month, often on a Sunday. - Occasional evening work, online and in person. - Some long days and overnight stays (around 10 per year). - Extensive travel within the relevant region as well as at other locations as needed for meetings.
-These include
+- Either home and/or office based (to be agreed).
+BYM has offices in Euston (London), Leeds and Ulverston. - Staff members use IT equipment provided by the organisation, and can also be provided with basic office equipment (e.g. desk, chair) for a home base - A requirement to travel regularly, primarily on public transport, often carrying IT equipment and resources. - Flexible working hours, to be agreed in advance each calendar month with the team leader.
+A record of hours worked to be kept. - Wednesday is a core desk/office day, when all team members are expected to work most weeks - Working hours to include an average of 5 weekend days per month, often on a Sunday. - Occasional evening work, online and in person.

-- Friends House, London; Woodbrooke, Birmingham and the Yorkshire Centre in Leeds).
+- Some long days and overnight stays (around 10 per year). - Extensive travel within the relevant region as well as at other locations as needed for meetings.
+These include Friends House, London; Woodbrooke, Birmingham and the Yorkshire Centre in Leeds).
 Some meeting houses are less accessible by public transport. - Home working allowances, travel and subsistence costs and other expenses are paid according the BYM's relevant policies.